uwefladrich/scriptengine/docs/sphinx/installation.rst

     (.se)> cd scriptengine
     (.se)> pip install -e .

-This will install ScriptEngine along with it's dependencies very similar to installing from PyPI.
+This will install ScriptEngine along with its dependencies very similar to installing from PyPI.
 However, any changes made in the local directory will immediately affect the ScriptEngine installation.